tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-entire-doc-set-prompts.md

 output_dir="path/to/your/doc/outputB"
 output_file="outputfilenameB.html"

-bash path/to/your/common/script.sh "$source_dir" "$output_dir” “$output_file"
+bash path/to/your/common/script.sh "$source_dir" "$output_dir" "$output_file"
 ```

+Now if you want to enhance your script, you won't have half a dozen copies to update.

-Give permissions to execute the shell scripts with chmod:
+One last detail.
+Give permissions to execute the shell scripts with `chmod`:

 * `chmod +x path/to/your/common/script.sh`
 * `chmod +x /path/to/productBdocs.sh`

 ## Running into word limits

 Currently, Gemini has the longest context input, allowing 1 million tokens, which works out to about 700,000 words.
 If your docs are longer than this, you might exceed the token input.

 Even with a million tokens of input, you will find that a sizable API, along with all the HTML tags, consumes a lot of those tokens, if not all.
 If you're working with a large API, you might need to break up your output into smaller chunks.

+I thought that for sure, a million tokens would be enough for any API I'm working with.
+I'm not working with *War and Peace* amounts of content in each API.
+Yet surprisingly, I find that those tokens get maxed out pretty easily.

 ## Supplementing the output with a high-level map

+Despite the ease of developing a script that gets all your reference material in a few clicks, consider whether AI be able to make sense of the material.
+Imagine if you gathered up a list of alphabetized pages and passed it to a human to read from start to finish.
+Chances are, it would be a real challenge for the person to make sense of this content.
+Just as humans interpret content and surroundings best by starting with a macro view before consuming micro details, AI tools might work the same way.

+I say *might* because I'm not entirely sure.
+In my experience passing in entire reference documentation like this, sometimes the AI seems to process and understand it well, and other times not.
+It might help to provide a high-level map to the AI input.

-Given that the output is a massive list of reference material, it might help to provide a high-level map to the AI input as well.
-Earlier in this series I explained how to create tree diagrams from API reference.
-You could pass this tree diagram in as well, or you could simply use the “tree” command in your Linux terminal to get a high-level diagram of your content.
+Earlier in this series I explained how to [create tree diagrams from API reference](/ai/prompt-engineering-task-decomposition.html).
+You could pass this tree diagram in as well the reference, or you could simply use the "tree" command in your Linux terminal to get a high-level diagram of your content.
 Or perhaps you could use your table of contents as a way to provide a map.
 I'm not sure it matters, but a more high-level map for the consolidated reference content could be helpful to assist the AI in understanding your reference content.

 ## Quality control prompts